 Amethysts are very sensitive to heat.
-When heated to 400 or 500 degrees Celsius (about 750 to 900 degrees Fahrenheit), an amethyst’s color changes to a brownish-yellow or red.
-Under some circumstances, the stones can turn green when heated.
-Heat may even transform an amethyst into a naturally-rare mineral called citrine.
-And even without heating, the violet color of an amethyst may fade over time.
+When heated to 400 or 500 degrees Celsius (about 750 to 900 degrees Fahrenheit), an amethyst’s color changes to brownish-yellow or red.
+Under some circumstances, the stones turn green when heated.
+Heat may even transform an amethyst into a naturally rare yellow mineral called citrine.
+And even without heating, the violet color of amethyst may fade over time.

-Commercial sources of amethyst are Brazil and Uruguay; while in the U.S., most amethyst is found in Arizona and North Carolina.
+Commercial sources of amethyst are Brazil and Uruguay, and amethyst is found in Arizona and North Carolina.

-The amethyst has a rich history of lore and legend.
-It can be traced back as far as 25,000 years ago in France, where it was used as a decorative stone by prehistoric humans.
+The amethyst has a rich history of lore and legend, traceable back to 25,000 years ago in France, where it was used as a decorative stone by prehistoric humans.
 It has also been found among the remains of Neolithic man.

-Bottom line: Info on February’s birthstone, the amethyst.
+Bottom line: Info on the February birthstone, the amethyst.